Sensory User's Manual

 can escape.

-wine to reach the deep-seated nasal receptors and cross the threshold
+wine reaches the deep-seated nasal receptors and should cross the threshold

-of sensitivity.
+of sensitivity in even the least responsive taster.
 That first impression of a wine is really important.

 Close the eyes and concentrate to form an initial judgment before